BrucePerens/ws_service/README.md

 # ws_service
 Easier, cleaner websocket services for Crystal web servers and web frameworks

-`WS_Service` is a base class for WebSocket services that does a lot of the work for you:
+`WS::Service` is a base class for WebSocket services that does a lot of the work for you:
 * Provides middleware to accept the WebSocket connection and automatically instantiate the class you have defined for that specifc service.